Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 pages 222-237

-As a result, intrapartum care during the 1st stage labor came to be defined as a nursing function provided by hospital-employed nurses who paid a very modest hourly wage.
+As a result, intrapartum care during the 1st stage labor came to be defined as a nursing function provided by hospital-employed nurses who were paid a very modest hourly wage.
 The L&D nurse’s most important duty was to call the doctor in time for him to catch the baby, thus justifying the substantial fee he would later collect from the family.

 “The doctor must be enabled to get his money from small fees received from a much larger number of patients cared for under time-saving and strength-conserving conditions;